Driving impactful innovation at scale

 MDA acquires DigitalGlobe and forms Maxar Technologies made up of four business units—MDA, SSL, DigitalGlobe and Radiant Solutions.

-DigitalGlobe launches its most advanced EO satellite, offering the highest-commercially available resolution (30 cm class) and 3.7 m short wave infrared (SWIR) resolution.
+DigitalGlobe launches its most advanced electro-optical satellite, offering the highest resolution commercially available (30 cm) and 3.7 m resolution short wave infrared imagery.

-DigitalGlobe secures $3.55 billion EnhancedView agreement with the NGA.
+DigitalGlobe secures $3.55 billion EnhancedView agreement with the National Geospatial-Intelligence Agency (NGA).

 DigitalGlobe surpasses 1 billion square kilometers of Earth imagery, offering the industry’s largest commercial satellite imagery archive.

-DigitalGlobe launches its second next-generation electro-optical imaging satellite from Vandenberg AFB.
+DigitalGlobe launches its second, next-generation, electro-optical imaging satellite from Vandenberg Air Force Base (AFB), California.

-DigitalGlobe (formerly GeoEye) successfully launches an electro-optical imaging satellite from Vandenberg AFB, California.
-At the time of its launch, GeoEye-1 was the world's highest resolution commercial Earth-imaging satellite.
+GeoEye, which became part of DigitalGlobe, successfully launches an electro-optical imaging satellite from Vandenberg AFB, California.
+At the time of its launch, GeoEye-1 was the world's highest resolution, commercial Earth imaging satellite.

 DigitalGlobe is awarded ClearView and NextView NGA contracts (~excess of $500M).